Bira/octopus-carnival/_drafts/lets-read-hells-hebels-04-part-01.md

 I did mention a dragon, didn't I?
 She's an adult blue dragon named Rivozair.
 She first attacked the city during the Chelish civil war, and was nearly killed by the original Silver Ravens.
-She returned shortly before the campaign started and agreed to join up with Barzilai for a chance to take revenge on the city.
+Rivozair returned shortly before the campaign started and agreed to join up with Barzilai for a chance to take revenge on the city.
 He invested her with additional infernal power, binding her to a horned devil in the same way Nox from Adventure 01 was bound to a bearded one.

 Rivozair is a powerhouse of a solo boss, and one of Barzilai's most powerful minions.
 In addition to her usual "I'm a dragon!" suite of abilities, her